Menu

 5. Your Mattress Looks Its Age

-While changes occur slowly and you may not notice signs of aging in your mattress, it's important to take time regularly to check your mattress for signs of age and wear.
-Look for lumps, sagging and indentations, all of which can contribute to uncomfortable sleep, and if you notice these signs of aging, it may be time to reconsider your sleep surface.
+While changes occur slowly and you may not notice signs of wear in your mattress, it's important to take time regularly to check your mattress for signs of age and wear and tear.
+Look for lumpy areas, sagging and indentations, all of which can contribute to uncomfortable sleep, and if you notice these signs of aging, it may be time to reconsider your sleep surface.

-Don't Ignore the Signs to Replace Your Mattress
+Don't Ignore the Signs It’s Time to Replace Your Mattress

 Because mattresses can be an added expense in many family budgets, people tend to delay their purchase.
 But, this type of thinking may be penny wise and pound foolish.
 During a study by Oklahoma State University professor Bert Jacobson, participants indicated they slept much better on new mattresses rather than on their own mattresses, all of which were five or more years old.
 Better sleep can lead to better health, and might result in fewer doctor visits and prescriptions.

-While there are a few things you can do to keep from prematurely wearing out your mattress, such as not allowing your children to use it as a trampoline and rotating and turning it every few months, a mattress that is used daily will most likely still need to be replaced every eight years.
+There are a few things you can do to keep from prematurely wearing out your mattress, such as not allowing your children to use it as a trampoline and rotating and turning it every few months to ensure even wear.
+Additionally, elevating your mattress on box spring can help improve air circulation and stop the kind of moisture buildup that accelerates mattress wear.
+That said, a mattress that is used daily will most likely still need to be replaced every eight years.

 To find the best bed at the best price, shop our current sale in-store or online today!